-Funerals set for 3 of the Nashville school shooting victims
+Funerals set for Nashville school shooting’s 6 victims

 A funeral service for Evelyn was scheduled for Friday at Woodmont Christian Church in Nashville, with a private reception to follow, according to an obituary provided to The Associated Press by a family friend.
 Funeral guests are invited to wear pink or other joyful colors “in tribute to Evelyn’s light and love of color,” according the obituary.
 She will be laid to rest on Saturday in a private family burial.

-Hallie’s family planned a private funeral for her on Saturday at Covenant Presbyterian Church, where her father is the lead pastor.
+Hallie’s family planned a private funeral for her Saturday at Covenant Presbyterian Church, where her father is the lead pastor.
 On Thursday, members of Our Lady of the Lake Catholic Church, including the girl’s grandparents, were planning to pray the rosary for Hallie and for all those affected by the shooting, according to a Facebook post from the church.

 The funeral for Hill has been set for Tuesday morning at 11 a.m. at Stephens Valley Church in Nashville, with visitation beginning at 10 a.m., pastor Jim Bachmann said.

-The AP has not been given details about funerals for the three others who were killed.
+The service for Kinney was set for 2:30 p.m.
+Sunday at Christ Presbyterian.

+Peak’s visitation was scheduled for Saturday at 10:30 a.m., also at Christ Presbyterian, with a service at noon.

-Funeral plans were announced as new information about Evelyn and some of the others was released.
+The funeral plans were announced as new information about Evelyn and some of the others was released.

 In the obituary given to the AP by a family friend, Evelyn was described as “a constant beacon of joy” who loved art, music, animals and snuggling with her older sister on the couch.